ivorhoulker/local-socket/README.md

 # Car Socket on Pico

-Check [/arduino/test-2-socket] - latest version is a websocket server on the pico, that handles sending and receiving json.
+Check [/arduino/test-2-socket] - latest version is a websocket server on the pico, which handles sending and receiving json.

-## Deps:
+## Dependencies:

 ```
 khoih-prog/WebSockets2_Generic@^1.13.2